PorkshackUK/porkshackUK.github.io/index.md

 ---
 layout: default
 hero-logo: assets/images/logo.png
-hero-background: "/uploads/IMG_20181110_121613_1_BURST001_COVER.jpg"
+hero-background: "/uploads/IMG_20190329_103054.jpg"
-hero-copy: The Pork Shack takes a modern spin on traditional Filipino dishes by reconstructing popular Filipino family favourites and turning them into street food feasts.
-We only use good quality fresh ingredients in our dishes, our pork is sourced locally from an independent butcher who supplies free range, rare breed, high welfare pigs.
+hero-copy: ''
 slides:
+- "/uploads/Edit Trailer.jpg"
 - "/uploads/IMG_20181118_162150.jpg"
-- "/uploads/IMG_20181110_121613_1_BURST001_COVER.jpg"
+- "/uploads/Edit Rendang.jpg"
-- "/uploads/Full Trailer.jpg"
+- "/uploads/IMG_20190329_103705.jpg"
-- "/uploads/Rendang 3.JPG"
+- "/uploads/IMG_20190329_103054-1.jpg"
 - "/uploads/IMG_20181110_121642.jpg"
-- "/uploads/_MAT3944.jpg"
-- "/uploads/Jackfruit 2.JPG"
 about-image: assets/images/porkShackPig.png
 about-title: WHO WE ARE
+about-copy: "Dan and Kayleigh made the cliché move to take a year out and travel South East Asia and eat their way through as many different countries they could afford.
-about-copy: Dan and Kayleigh spent 2017 travelling / eating their way through South East Asia on a “make it up as we go along” travel plan.
-They decided to take a detour to the Philippines to visit Kayleigh's Lola (Grandma) as she was having an 80th birthday party in Cebu, this was where they fell in love with Filipino food and the idea of the Pork Shack was born!
+  The trip was “make it up as we go along” travel plan.
+They decided to take a detour to the Philippines to visit Kayleigh's Lola (Grandma) for her 80th birthday party, this was where they fell in love with Filipino food and the idea of the Pork Shack was born!\n\nBoth Dan and Kayleigh have worked in the events sector but on different platforms which makes the perfect team. \n\nDan is a fully trained chef and has been working in the industry for over 10 years; he has worked in restaurants, event catering, he was a personal chef and even ran his own novelty cake business. \n\nKayleigh has worked in events since leaving University, her experience relies heavily in event production, working on events like the London Olympics and music festivals.
+  \n"
 food-title: Menu
 food-copy: All of our dishes are served with coconut rice and pickled slaw.
 hire-title: Book us for your next event